noetheramy/timeouts/timeouts.md

 5. Distinguish users with poor connection from leavers and disconnection-abusers (for now we assume it is impossible); reveal detailed traits of leavers (winrate, percent of timeouts, moving average latency over the last 20 games, etc.) in order to stop mixing them up.
 6. Introduce extra-punishment for leavers, more severe as compared with surrenders (for surrender it is nothing at all) - in order to foster surrendering and further reduce the number of leavers.

-## 8. Timelines and release planing
+## 8. Timelines and release planning

 ### Action points